kayleyseow/Ultimate-Tic-Tac-Toe/Project Files/ProjectLog.md

 - Current code is able to repeat the tutorial for as many times as the user needs
 #### 1/4/2021
 - Crystal pushed her code to the repository, check `ultimate_tic_toe.cpp`
-  - There's also another file called ultimate_tic_toe without the .cpp so I might delete that later after I confirm with her
+  - There's also another file called ultimate_tic_toe without the .cpp so might delete that later after confirmation with her
 - It is basically the whole game (which can be played through the command line), no GUI yet
 #### 11/30/2020
 - Group Breakout room during class → Discord vc